 When do early bird Black Friday sales start?

 Most early bird sales launch between late October and the first week of November.
-The sweet spot falls around October 25 to November 7, giving you three to four weeks of selling before traditional Black Friday hits.
+With Black Friday 2026 falling on November 27, the early bird window runs from October 14 to November 7, giving you three to four weeks before the main event.

 Timing also varies by industry:

-- Fashion brands often start the earliest, knowing customers want to wear new items before holidays
+- Late October, four weeks before Black Friday: Fashion brands often start the earliest, knowing customers want to wear new items before the holidays

-- Electronics retailers cluster around early November to align with product releases
+- Early November, three weeks before Black Friday: Electronics retailers cluster around early November to align with product releases

-- Beauty brands spread offers across the month, capitalizing on gift-buying patterns that start earlier each year
+- Mid-October through November: Beauty brands spread offers across the month, capitalizing on gift-buying patterns that start earlier each year

 Most brands discover their ideal window falls earlier than expected, somewhere between Halloween candy sales and pre-Thanksgiving grocery runs.

-Early bird Black Friday marketing ideas and strategies
+Early bird Black Friday ideas, strategies, and promotions

 VIP early access for loyal customers